Culture is a complex thing.

 It affects everything we do from the way we raise our kids to the way we do business.

-In this blog we are going to give you some insights into cultural differences in international business.
+We are going to give you some insights into cultural differences in international business.

 Our cultures very much shape how we go about our business.